is an industry trendsetter in hardware

 low-cost development tools and prompt, knowledgeable customer

-Microcomputer Systems was founded in 1980 and incorporated
+PEmicro was founded (as P&E Microcomputer Systems) in 1980 and incorporated

 in 1982 by Dr. David A. Perreault.

 first general purpose EPROM programmer.
 It

 was based on the Z80 microprocessor and provided the ability

 to reconfigure pinouts.
 The second product developed by PEmicro

 was an S100 bus-based ROM emulator.
 This product pushed forward

 the capability to rapidly develop microcomputer based systems.

 developed a large number of microcontroller / microprocessor